Dynamical compatibility for finite and infinite population models used in genetics: The inverse problem

 \section{The inverse problem}

 So far, we have discussed the fixation pattern of the Moran process for given fitness functions and whether it is compatible with the associated replicator equation.
 In this section, we will discuss the inverse problem, i.e., we will look for potentials $V$ such that the associated Moran process is compatible with a given replicator equation.
-Namely, assume that the set of stable and unstable equilibria of the replicator equation are fixed, $\mathcal{N}=\{y_0,\dots,y_m\}$ and $\mathcal{M}=\{x_0,\dots,x_M\}$, respectively.
-Considering that all equilibria are non-degenerated, each element of $\mathcal{N}$ should be between two successive elements of $\mathcal{M}$, and vice-versa, except (possibly) the first and the last ones, i.e., $|M-m|\le 1$.
-From the compactness of $[0,1]$, $\mathcal{N},\mathcal{M}\not=\emptyset$.
+The formulation of the Replicator Dynamics in terms of the derivative of the fitness potential clearly shows the connection of interior sinks and sources of the replicator flow with the local extrema of the potential.
+In this vein, let $\mathcal{N}=\{y_0,\dots,y_m\}$ and $\mathcal{M}=\{x_0,\dots,x_M\}$ be the set of distinct stable and unstable equilibria of the replicator, respectively, with $|m-M|\le1$.
+Since all equilibria are non-degenerated, they are interlaced, i.e., either we have $0=y_0<x_0<y_1<\ldots\le 1$ or $0=x_0<y_0<x_1<\cdots\le 1$.
+For non-degenerated equilibria, it is always true that we have $\mathcal{N},\mathcal{M}\not=\emptyset$.
+Indeed, since the boundary points are always equilibria for the replicator, then either $0\in\mathcal{N}$ and $1\in\mathcal{M}$ (or vice-versa) or both belong to a single equilibrium type, $\mathcal{N}$ say, and the interlaced property guarantees that there is an interior equilibrium in $\mathcal{M}$ (or vice-versa).

-The inverse problem will be solved by finding $V$ such that its local minima are given by $y_i$ and local maxima by $x_j$, $i=0,\dots,m$, $j=0,\dots,M$, with the further constraint that $V(x_i)=V(x_j)$ for all $i,j\in\mathcal{M}$.
-No further local minima or maxima should exist, as it would correspond to an attractor or source, respectively, in the replicator dynamics.
+The inverse problem will be solved by finding $V$ such that its local minima are given by $y_i$ and its local maxima by $x_j$, $i=0,\dots,m$, $j=0,\dots,M$.
+In addition, one might specify a subset $\widehat{\mathcal{M}}$ of $\mathcal{M}$ specifying the global maxima.
+No further local minima or maxima should exist.

-The problem of finding such $V$ is, in general, not difficult.
-We should start by finding the primitive of $\prod_{x_i\in\mathcal{N}\cup\mathcal{M}}(x-x_i)$, correcting the sign, and then adding lower-order polynomials to satisfy the constraints.
-However, the results may be counterintuitive when we interpret $V$ as games played in the population.
-Let us see some examples, always inspired by the one-player and two-player replicator dynamics.
+When $\widehat{\mathcal{M}}=\emptyset$ the inverse problem is easily (and non uniquely) solvable.
+Let $V'(x)=\pm \prod_{x_i\in\mathcal{N}\cup\mathcal{M}}(x-x_i)$ (the sign is chosen depending on the stability of the first inner equilibrium), then $V(x)=\int_0^x V'(s)\,\rd s$ is a solution.
+When $\widehat{\mathcal{M}}\not=\emptyset$, then these additional constraints require adding higher-order polynomials to the non-constrained problem, in practice implying increasing the number of players.
+A general solution does not seem to be available, and we shall investigate a few cases and show that already for some two-player games the solution can be quite complex.